 Once the replacement device has been added to a network, it is recommended to remove the faulty device from its Dashboard network.
 The faulty device may remain in your inventory, but as long as it is not currently in a network it will not count toward your device limit.

 Product End-of-Life (EOL)

-Cisco Meraki may find it necessary to discontinue products for a number of reasons, including product line enhancements, market demands, technology innovation, or the products simply mature over time and are replaced by functionally richer products.
+Cisco Meraki may find it necessary to discontinue products for a number of reasons, including product line enhancements, market demand, technology innovation, or if the product simply matures over time and needs to be replaced by something functionally richer.
 We have set our end-of-life (EOL) policy to help customers better manage their product end-of-life transition.

-- End-of-Sale (EOS) Date: The last date to order the product through Cisco Meraki point-of-sale outlets.
-After this date, the product is no longer for sale via any channel.
+- End-of-sale date: The last date to order the product through Cisco Meraki point-of-sale outlets.
+After this date, the product is no longer available for sale via any channel.

-- End-of-Support (EOST) Date: The last date a product will be affirmatively supported by Cisco Meraki, typically seven years following the EOS Date.
+- End-of-support (EOST) date: The last date a product will be affirmatively supported by Cisco Meraki, typically five years following the EOS date.

 |Product||Announcement||End-of-Sale Date||End-of-Support Date|

 |MA-MNT-MR-11||Aug 18, 2023||Feb 19, 2024||Feb 19, 2029|